samhinton88/code-fold/Readme.md

 // </newType>
 ```

-Hit save and `unfold` writes the rest of the code for you in the way you've described it.
+Hit save and `code-fold` writes the rest of the code for you in the way you've described it.

 ```js
 // ./actions/user.js